 Collaborations have created projects in USA, South Africa and Europe.
 The Erasmus exchange programme also provided many opportunities and connections in Ferrara, Pesaro, Fermo, Bari, Amsterdam, Brussels, Antwerp and more.

 Naomi has spent much time in music education from early years to older years.
 Including projects run by BCMG, NYO, Aldeburgh Young Musicians and Music for Everyone.

-As an orchestral musician, Naomi has worked for a number of UK orchestras including Birmingham Contemporary Music Group, City of Birmingham Symphony Orchestra, BBC Scottish Symphony Orchestra, Halle Orchestra, Aurora Orchestra, Piccadilly Dance Orchestra, The Opera Group, Birmingham Royal Ballet, Orchestra of the Swan and Music Theatre Wales.
-She has also played for musical theatre tours including ‘Wonderful Town’ and ‘Chicago’.
+As an orchestral musician she has played with Birmingham Contemporary Music Group, City of Birmingham Symphony Orchestra, BBC Scottish Symphony Orchestra, Halle Orchestra, Aurora Orchestra, Piccadilly Dance Orchestra, The Opera Group, Birmingham Royal Ballet, Chineke, the Riot Ensemble and the Orchestra of the Swan.

 She studied at Chetham's School of Music with Jim Muirhead, Royal College of Music with Kyle Horch and Northwestern University with Frederick Hemke.
 Her studies were supported by the Countess of Munster and Help Musician's UK.

 Live recordings of various projects can be heard on SoundCloud by clicking here.

 Naomi is endorsed by Selmer and D'Addario.

 She is chair of the Clarinet and Saxophone Society of Great Britain.